chadpjontek/Local-Weather/README.md

 # RiRis-Weather
-A customized weather app for Mariah on her birthday.
-Happy Birthday!
+A customized weather app for a friend on her birthday using the Bitmoji and OpenWeather APIs.

 https://riris-weather.netlify.com/